navis-org/octarine-navis-plugin/README.md

 pip install octarine-navis-plugin -U
 ```

-Note that you will have to install `Octarine` and `NAVis` separately.
+Note that you will have to install `Octarine` and `NAVis` separately!
-This is intentional to keep the dependencies light.
+This is intentional so that you can choose the install options
+(e.g. the Window manager) yourself.

 ## Usage

 The plugin will automatically be loaded alongside `Octarine` and extends the functionality by:

 1. Allowing to pass `navis.Neuron/Lists`, `navis.Volumes` and `skeletor.Skeletons` to the generic `Viewer.add()` method.
-2. Adding a dedicated `Viewer.add_neurons` method with
-   various specialized parameters that shadow the options in `navis.plot3d`.
+2. Adding a dedicated `Viewer.add_neurons` method with various specialized parameters that shadow the options in `navis.plot3d`.

 ```python
 import navis